ch0pex/MonoStudio/README.md

-# MonoGames
+# MonoStudio
-A monorepository for all the games I will be developing as a hobbiest
+A monorepository for all the projects I will be developing as a hobbiest